umairsiddique3171/pneumonia-detection-from-chest-x-ray-images-web-app/README.md

 ## pneumonia_detection_from_chest_x-ray_images_web_app_using_opencv_sklearn_and_streamlit
-This project aims to develop a web application for pneumonia detection from chest X-ray images using OpenCV, scikit-learn, and Streamlit.
+This project aims to develop a web application for pneumonia detection from chest X-ray images using opencv, scikit-learn, and streamlit.

 ## App Preview
 https://github.com/umairsiddique3171/pneumonia_detection_from_chest_x-ray_images_web_app_using_opencv_sklearn_and_streamlit/assets/148565997/2a055d17-d9ca-4508-8d16-bc1b6292c0ba